manoelcyreno/test-samples/README.md

 ## How Use?

-1. Download the "BDD-selenium-sample-code.sh" file, into the project root folder.
+1. Download the "BDD-selenium-sample-code.sh" file, into the Gradle project root folder.
 2. Set the permission to execute on "BDD-selenium-sample-code.sh" file (command: chmod +x BDD-selenium-sample-code.sh)
 3. Run the "BDD-selenium-sample-code.sh" file (command: ./BDD-selenium-sample-code.sh)